mckset/Navify/README.md

 - Grab a list of recommended songs from Spotify based off of your choice of liked songs (up to 5 can be picked to filter recommendations)
 - Play songs from either YouTube or your local music folder
 - Caches songs from Spotify to save time searching for them again (~75 bytes per song)
-- Ability to edit cached songs names and where the player looks to play the song (YouTube or the path to the song on your PC)
+- Ability to edit cached songs names and where the player looks to play the song (Can be a YouTube link or a path to the song on your PC)
-- Ability to add songs from YouTube
+- Ability to add songs from YouTube to a local cache
 - A list of local songs from any folder of your choice to play (~/Music is the default)
-- Settings to change the color scheme and volume of the player
+- Settings to change the color scheme of the player
-- Ability to create and edit a playlist of both local and cached music
+- Ability to create and edit a playlist of both local and cached music, inluding music files
-- Setting to edit blacklisted songs
-- Supports mutliple languages
+- Support for mutliple languages

 Installation and Running
 ------------------------